msudol/node-passgen/README.md

 Running the app will present a CLI that prompts for user input.
 The following commands are available:

+* genmode: takes an argument of default|ascii to set the password generation mode
-* passgen: generate a secure password
+* passgen: generates a secure password in chosen mode, with optional length argument
 * checkpass: takes a single argument which is a password, and provides a strength score
 * quit: exits the program